MADEIRA – The Trip

 Experiences: I had all three of these experiences in Madeira, two at one meal on my last day.

 Cozido.
-Portuguese stew is a type of cozido, traditional Portuguese boiled meal.
+Portuguese stew is a type of cozido, a traditional Portuguese boiled meal.
 Numerous regional variations exist throughout Portugal, and the dish is considered part of the Portuguese heritage, as well as one of the national dishes of Portugal.
 Cozido à portuguesa is prepared with a multitude of vegetables (cabbages, beans, potatoes, carrots, turnips, rice), meat (chicken, pork ribs, bacon, pork ear and trotters, various parts of beef), and smoked sausages (chouriço, farinheira, morcela, and blood sausage), among others.
 It is traditionally spiced with a fair amount of red pepper paste, white pepper and cinnamon.

 Francezinha.
 A Portuguese sandwich originally from Porto, made with bread, wet-cured ham, linguiça, fresh sausage like chipolata, steak or roast meat, and covered with melted cheese and a hot and thick spiced tomato and beer sauce.
 It is typically served with french fries.